steadylearner/docker-examples/README.md

 $docker exec -it containerid bash
 ```

-You can remove previous ubuntu docker image and ubuntu_node container if you want
+You can remove container made from steadylearner/ubuntu_node container or yours with this.

 ```console
 $docker stop ubuntu_node